 - 68 percent have learned from the crisis and now attach greater importance to digitalisation

 - 80 percent are planning to digitalise their processes further

 - 74 percent would like to further intensify efforts to digitise interactions with customers and service providers

 3. Actively tackle the COVID-19 crisis with a growth mindset

 Times of crisis highlight the difference between a “fixed mindset” and a “growth mindset” – a concept made famous by Carol Dweck, a professor of psychology at Stanford University.
 Those with a fixed mindset believe that their personality and thus their talents and successes are to a certain extent predetermined.
 They do not believe they have the potential to develop.
 In contrast, those with a growth mindset seize opportunities and take on challenges, and are therefore continuing to grow despite the current crisis.
 It is this very way of thinking that we will recognise in people and companies that were able to make use of the upturn expected once the pandemic is over.

 People with a growth mindset gratefully take on challenges and continue to grow with every crisis.

 What’s more, advancing digitalisation has nothing to do with making a break with your company’s past.
 The concept of ambidexterity comes in useful here.
 No, we’re not talking about which hand you write with – this is about “pursuing contradictory or contrasting approaches at the same time.
 So, for example, optimising the current business model whilst also working on innovations,” explains German digital expert Andreas Diehl.
-The core business of item, for instance, has stayed the same, but we were quick to kick-start our digital transformation by launching online tools, a range of webinars and the online KITUNIT community.

 4. Make employee involvement and New Work top priorities